Scientific Name

 Description

-Sempervivum wulfenii is a succulent plant that forms rosettes of fleshy grey-green leaves with a purple-red base and darker tips.
-The rosettes grow up to 4 inches (10 cm) in diameter.
-Leaves are oblong to spathulate, up to 1.2 inches (3 cm) long, and up to 0.6 inches (1.5 cm) wide.
-The offsets are produced on stout, woody, up to 4 inches (10 cm) long stolons.
-Flowers are lemon-yellow, up to 1 inch (2.5 cm) across, and appear on up to 10 inches (25 cm) tall stems.
+Sempervivum wulfenii is a succulent plant that forms rosettes of fleshy, grey-green leaves with a purple-red base and darker tips.
+The rosettes can grow up to 4 inches (10 cm) in diameter and produce offsets on stout stolons up to 4 inches (10 cm) long.
+The leaves are oblong to spathulate, measuring up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
+They are glabrous on both surfaces and ciliate along the margins.

-Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
+Sempervivums are not difficult to grow, provided they are not waterlogged and killed by excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
-After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
+After the mother plant flowers, it will naturally die, but it has likely produced many offsets that will have already begun to grow by this time.
 These are excellent for cold windows.
-Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
+Sempervivum earned its popular name, "Hen and Chicks," from their growth habit.
 The mother plant, or hen, sends off numerous offsets clustered around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

 See more at How to Grow and Care for Sempervivum.